 Criminology and Criminal Justice Requirements

-The Bachelor of Arts degree with a major in Criminology and Criminal Justice meets the objectives of students interested in law enforcement, the courts, corrections, juvenile justice, criminal behavior, and other aspects of crime and criminal justice.
+The Bachelor of Arts degree in Criminology and Criminal Justice meets the objectives of students interested in law enforcement, the courts, corrections, juvenile justice, criminal behavior, and other aspects of crime and criminal justice.

-A field internship placement may be an important element in the program and is encouraged for interested students who meet departmental criteria.
+A field internship placement may be an important element in the program and is encouraged for interested students who meet program criteria.

-Bachelor of Arts Degree in Criminology and Criminal Justice
+Bachelor of Arts (B.A.) in Criminology and Criminal Justice Degree Requirements

 |Degree Requirements||Credit Hours|